erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 {% asset_img "wireshark.png" "Wireshark Log" %}

 There it is!
-The Necromances want's to talk with us.
+The Necromancer want's to talk with us.
 Every minute a TCP SYN packet is sent to port 4444 of our machine.
 I had not anticipated something like that, because usually CTFs are based around (pseudo) realistic scenarios where this would not be likely to happen.

 But enough talk, let's here what he has to say: